AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/getting_started.rst

-- :option:`--annotate` specifies the desired output report format (:option:`=report` for a synthetic list of coverage violations, :option:`=xcov` for annotated sources in text format, :option:`=html` for annotated sources in in html format, with colors and a toplevel index, ...)
+- :option:`--annotate` specifies the desired output report format (:option:`=report` for a synthetic list of coverage violations, :option:`=xcov` for annotated sources in text format, :option:`=dhtml` for annotated sources in html format, with colors, a toplevel and per-project indexes, sortable columns ...)

 - :option:`--scos` is specific to the source level criteria, to convey the so called `Source Coverage Obligations` (statements, decisions, ...) to be